TurkeyTickle/tt-stack/README.md

 The `.vscode` directory contains `launch.json` and `tasks.json` files that tell VS Code how to build the application and launch the application in a browser window that can be debugged directly from VS Code.
 To run the dev server and launch a debuggable browser window, go to the `Run and Debug` tab in the sidebar in VSCode, select either `Debug Client (Edge)` or `Debug Client (Chrome)`,  then press the `F5` key.
 You should now be able to set breakpoints in React code in VS Code.

 If you don't need a debugger and would rather just start the dev server and open the page in a browser manually, you can run the default build task by pressing `ctrl+shift+b` (windows) or `cmd+shift+b` (mac), or you can run the `pnpm run dev` command from a terminal at the project root.
+Both methods run the same command.

 Either way, as long as the `pnpm run dev` command is running, Vite will hot reload the browser tab whenever changes are saved.

 ## Components

- All components that do not map directly to a URL route belong in the `routes` directory.
-These are components that are meant to be used from *within* route components, so a component requires things like a ID that comes from the route, that ID should be passed into the component as a prop.
-When a route component needs to be able to respond to an action that occurs within the component, a function prop should be passed from the route component to the shared component and called when the event occurs so the route component can respond appropriately.
+ All components that do not map directly to a URL route belong in the `src/components` directory.
+These are components that are meant to be used from *within* route components, so if a component requires something like an ID that comes from the route, (for example `/users/5`) that ID should be passed into the component as a prop.
+When a *route* component needs to be able to respond to an action that occurs within a *non-route* component, a function prop should be passed from the route component to the non-route component and called when the event occurs so the route component can respond appropriately.
 See the simplified examples below or `src/components/examples/users/user-form.tsx` for a more detailed example.

-### Shared component example
+### Non-route component example

 ```tsx
 interface Props {